 - You want the simplicity and ease of a personal, one-on-one collaborative right-hand working relationship.

-- You’re out of start-up phase, have a steady stream of clients, and are earning comfortably enough and able to invest in my professional support.
+- You’re out of start-up phase, have a steady stream of clients, and are earning comfortably enough to invest in my professional support.

 - You’re at the stage where trying to do everything yourself is bogging you down, holding you back, stressing you out, keeping you too long at work, and cutting into your free time.